 "Temp" = "c:\\temp"This should be the directory you want your temp files stored in, /usr/local/wine_c/temp in our previous example.
 Again, no trailing slash, and write access!!!

 PATHsetting on UNIX boxes.
 When Wine is run like wine sol.exe, if sol.exe resides in a directory specified in the Path setting, Wine will run it (of course, if sol.exe resides in the current directory, Wine will run that one).
 Make sure it always has your windows directory and system directory (for this setup, it must contain "c:\\windows;c:\\windows\\system").

 Text mode programs are program which output is only made out of text (surprise!).
 In Windows terminology, they are called CUI (Console User Interface) executables, by opposition to GUI (Graphical User Interface) executables.
 Win32 API provide a complete set of APIs to handle this situation, which goes from basic features like text printing, up to high level functionalities (like full screen editing, color support, cursor motion, mouse support), going through features like line editing or raw/cooked input stream support

 Given the wide scope of features above, and the current usage in Un*x world, Wine comes out with three different ways for running a console program (aka a CUI executable):

 wineconsole with curses backend

-The names here are a bit obscure. "bare streams" means that no extra support of wine is provide to map between the unix console access and Windows console access.
+The names here are a bit obscure. "bare streams" means that no extra support of Wine is provided to map between the Unix console access and Windows console access.
 The two other ways require the use of a specific Wine program (wineconsole) which provide extended facilities.
 The following table describes what you can do (and cannot do) with those three ways.